Spinach stirred in a thick and luscious Béchamel Sauce.

 Not to mention that Geta’s cooking repertoire is much larger than my grandmother’s, she even cooks many of those Romanian dishes my grandmother never would have cooked, because they contained something like butter or milk… Yes, my grandmother was a pioneer of dairy-free eating before this term was even invented, I suppose.
 At least in Romania, I strongly doubt anybody has ever imagined eating dairy-free in the 1950’s when my grandma got married and started cooking.
 She didn’t like eating anything white, she would say, so no milk, butter, white cheese, cooked and visible egg whites (only scrambled eggs) or plain cooked rice, rice we had often but only cooked in broth to make it yellow or with tomatoes to make it red.
 I remember her saying that if milk and butter were blue, she would eat them.

-One of the biggest cooking crimes in her eyes was to put milk or cream in savory dishes, like this Spinach with Béchamel Sauce, she thought that to be the peak of disgusting.
+One of the biggest cooking crimes in her eyes was to put milk or cream in savory dishes, like this Creamy Spinach with Béchamel Sauce and Garlic, she thought that to be the peak of disgusting.
 So it was only margarine (yellow) or oil for us and we barely ever had milk in our house, only for making milk rice (white), which I demanded to have once or twice a year and which she would only make for me, she would not touch it.

 I do hope you give this dish a try, it is so easy to make, it would be a great, fuss-free introduction to Romanian cooking and I am pretty sure that if you like spinach, you would love this.
 It makes a great side dish for fish or chicken for instance (we had it with fish and green spelt berries last week – wonderful!), but you can have it as a main dish with a poached egg or scrambled eggs on top and a slice of bread on the side.